xenondevs/Docs/docs/nova/addon/misc.md

+## Initialization

+Nova provides you with the aforementioned `#!kotlin @Init` annotation.
+Simply annotate your class with it and Nova will load it during the initialization phase of your addon.
+You can also specify dependencies which will be loaded before your class.

+If your class is annotated with `#!kotlin @Init`, you can also annotate your functions with `#!kotlin @InitFun` and `#!kotlin @DisableFun`:

+* `#!kotlin @InitFun`: Specify one or more functions that should be called during initialization.
+* `#!kotlin @DisableFun` Specify one or more functions that should be called when your addon is disabled.
+These functions are called in reverse dependency order.

 ## Working with Bukkit Events

 Of course, you can also use Bukkit's events.
 To register an event listener, use the `Listener.registerListener()` extension function.